Sphereon-SDK/easy-blockchain-sdk/java8-retrofit2/docs/AllApi.md

 Create a new entry in the provided chain

-Create a new entry in the provided chain
+Create a new entry in the provided chain.
+The entry will be linked to the previous entry.
+If the entry already exists, the API will add an anchor time, since the entry Id would be the same as the previously registered entry

 ### Example
 ```java